 Raccoon Poop in Your Yard

 Raccoons poop in your yard because they live in the vicinity.
-Raccoons often go to places where they can find food and shelter, and if they can find both things in your home, they will set up a den around your property.
-So you need to make sure you are not making your home attractive raccoons.
+Raccoons often go to places where they can find food and shelter.
+If they can find both things in your home, they will set up a den around your home.
+So you need to make sure you are not making your home attractive to raccoons.

 If you have the habit of keeping pets’ food outside, you need to stop.
 Similarly, you should always lock your trash cans to prevent raccoons from opening them.
 Additionally, trim the trees in your yard and remove any pile of woods around.
 When raccoons don’t get what they are looking for, your home won’t be of use to them, and they will leave.